Skip to main content

 StoreKit-only apps with no centralized entitlement source are not a current fit.
 Recurr can integrate with RevenueCat, Adapty, or a custom backend, but it does not currently add a new mobile SDK or replace a StoreKit-only entitlement architecture.

 No. Migration runs in waves on selected cohorts.
-Subscribers who do not respond stay on IAP, untouched.
+Subscribers who do not respond stay on app-store billing — nothing changes for them — and are re-approached in later quarterly waves.
 The framework’s job is to move the cohorts where the economics, retention signal, and user experience justify scaling.

 Your current entitlement system continues to work.
 Recurr writes web subscription state into the same system alongside existing Apple and Google receipts.
 The app’s runtime entitlement check is unchanged.